httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 certain identification of the origin of a message [NIST800-32].
 Such signatures can protect one or more HTTP fields and there are additional considerations when Integrity fields are included in this set.

+There are no restrictions placed on the type or format of digitial signature that Integrity fields can be used with.
+One possible approach is to combine them with HTTP Message Signatures {{SIGNATURES}}.

 Digests explicitly
 depend on the "representation metadata" (e.g. the values of `Content-Type`,